Touma Kamijou | Accelerator | Railgun's Main Cast (Mikoto Misaka)

 - Making a Splash: Can create underground water geysers.

 - Shock and Awe: Can produce white lightning strikes.

 - Magma Man: Can create volcanic eruptions and pure white lava.

 - Legendary Weapon: She has a replica of Gungnir, a 3 meter long "spear" made after the spear of Odin.

 - Lightning Bruiser: She's a Saint and a Valkyrie.
 She can not only move faster than the speed of sound, but she can also swing a sword so fast that it can generate a sonic boom that can cause all the windows of a building to shatter merely by being in the same direction of her swing.

 - Rule of Symbolism: Gugnir's structure can shift to grab and break weapons like a vise, based on how Gungnir broke Balmung, the strongest human sword, in a single strike.
-It's revealed Brunhilds's Gungnir Norse purity is reduce due to symbolic elements of Longinus being accidentally mixed in because of Brundhil's Saint nature and the accidental addition of a trinity with the three elemental symbols it contains.
+It's revealed Brunhild's Gungnir Norse purity is reduced due to symbolic elements of Longinus being accidentally mixed in because of Brundhil's Saint nature and the accidental addition of a trinity with the three elemental symbols it contains.

 - Power Limiter: When her Saint Powers and Valkyrie Powers are at the same level during the Half-Moon, she loses access to both.

 - Pretender Diss: Mocks GREMLIN member Hel as an idiot for trying to emulate the Norse goddess, pointing out that she used to have that title.

 - Throw the Dog a Bone: In New Testament Volume 4, it is revealed that that the charges were dropped against her after she helped out in World War III.
 Not only that, the boy she wanted to save woke up, although he is in a hospital now.